gopinathsjsu/individual-project-Dhrupa-patel/Readme.md

+<h2> Design Pattern(s) </h2>

 Chain of Responsibility:
-1. Capacity count for each type of item
+- Capacity count for each type of item
-2. Quantity for each item is permissible
+- Quantity for each item is permissible

 Iterator:
-Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+- Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 <h2> Class Diagram </h2>